Skip to main content

 Strong against: Fighting, Poison

-Role: Bulk and special defense, counters Fighting types threatening your team
+Role: Special bulk and counterplay into Fighting types that threaten your team core.

 👊